BU-git/friends_photos_16/FriendsPhotosRESTAPI.md

 		---------- | -------- | -----------
         name | false | the event name
-        description | false | the event description ~~fields~~ | false | what fields should return the request, separated by commas, the order of insertion is not important
+        description | false | the event description fields | false | what fields should return the request, separated by commas, the order of insertion is not important

         ##### Response:

         Status | Description
 		------ | -----------
         200 | OK
-        404 | NOT FOUND
+        401 | UNAUTHORIZED

         	{
             	"events": [